piotr-maciag/OeSNN-UAD/README.md

 ## Input Data Format

-Each input data file should contain three columns: the first one bing series of timestamps, the second one being real input values to be classified and the third one should contain labels denoting presence or absence of anomaly for each input value.
-The presence of anomaly should be marked by 1, while absence by 0.
-The types of these three columns should be:
+Each input data file should contain three columns: the first one being series of timestamps, the second one being real input values to be classified and the third one should contain labels denoting presence or absence of anomaly for each input value.
+The presence of anomaly should be indicated by 1, while absence by 0.
+The types of these three columns should be as follows:
   * timestamp: string,
   * input value: real (double, float),
   * anomaly label: Boolean (1 or 0);

 Input data files should not contain column headers.
 Rows in data files should not be numbered.

-Generally you should include your data files in the *Dataset* folder and results will be produced to the *Results* folder.
+Generally you should include your data files in *Dataset* folder and results will be produced to *Results* folder.

+## Results Data Files

+The proposed eSNN architecture for each input data file will produce two files: the first one being csv file, which contain the same three columns as input data file and also predicted value *y*, error between input value and predicted value, the age of neuron responsible for providing output value *y* and classification of input value as anomaly or not.
+The second data file starts with prefix *metr_* and contains optimal learning parameters of eSNN for the respective input data file.

 ## Results for Numenta Anomaly Benchmark and Yahoo Anomaly Dataset

-To reproduce the results reported in our paper on Numenta and Yahoo benchmarks you need to include input data files of these two benchmarks grouped into categories in the folders *Dataset/Numenta* or *Dataset/Yahoo*, respectively.
+To reproduce the results reported in our paper on Numenta and Yahoo benchmarks you need to include input data files of these two benchmarks in folders *Dataset/numenta* or *Dataset/Yahoo*, respectively.
 Each data file should contain three time series: timestamp, input value and anomaly label.
 Please assure that column headers are not provided in data files.

-For example data files of *realTweets* category of Numenta benchmark should be contained in the folder:
+For example, data files of *realTweets* category of Numenta benchmark should be contained in the folder:
   * *Datasets/numenta/realTweets*

 For Numenta Anomaly Benchmark it is neccessary to include anomaly labels of input values in each data file as originally only timestamps and input values time series are provided in data files.
 To do that you can either copy anomaly labels column from one of the results file of the anomaly detection algorithms implemented in Numenta benchmark or use file *combined_labels.json* contained in *labels* folder of Numenta benchmark.